 Remember - Bets are in-play and dynamic

 Let's say you back Button for the Driver's Championship before the season starts.
 He might have a flying start and be leading after the 4th Grand Prix in Bahrain.
 By this point the bookies will have taken note.
-If you don't think he'll hold on for the rest of the season, simply sell your odds at lower odds to when you bought them (on betting exchange sites).
+If you don't think he'll hold on for the rest of the season, simply sell your odds at lower odds to when you bought them (on F1 betting sites).
 This way you can guarantee profit either way.

 The same principle applies during the race.
 Let's say you've backed Hamilton for a podium finish, however during the race you notice his split times are getting longer and don't agree with his 3-pit stop strategy.
 Back another driver in-play!